fazel32/x-ui/README.md

 English Version of X-UI Panel with Updated Xray-Core, Multi-protocol & Multi-user, with more option and some of more advanced.

-It's a fork from [hossinasaadi's x-ui](https://github.com/hossinasaadi/x-ui) and [NidukaAkalanka's x-ui](https://github.com/NidukaAkalanka/x-ui-english).
+It's a fork from [HossinAsaadi's x-ui](https://github.com/hossinasaadi/x-ui) and [NidukaAkalanka's x-ui](https://github.com/NidukaAkalanka/x-ui-english).

 ## Features
 -   The xray-core has been updated
 -   Ability to install the latest version of the xary-core from inside the panel
 -   More transmits for the Trojan protocol
--   Ability to define SNI for VMESS, VlESS, Trojan
+-   Ability to define SNI for VMESS, VLESS, Trojan
 -   Automatic Adding users email to configuration name by panel
 -   Some design change for better looking
 -   Improving the Persian language for the panel